 What to Expect During the Oral Examination

 During the oral examination, the dentist will conduct a manual and visual screening of the mouth and the lymph nodes.
-Examining the soft and hard palate and the inner and outer part of the lips are the next step.
-The dentist will then investigate under the mouth, and then the cheeks and behind the molars.
-Preventative dental care is always the main focus this Port Coquitlam dentist.
-During the oral exam our dentist is also screening for cancer.
+Examining the soft and hard palate and the lips’ inner and outer part are the next step.
+The dentist will then investigate under the mouth, and then the cheeks, and behind the molars.
+Preventative dental care is always the main focus of this Port Coquitlam dentist.
+During the oral exam, our dentist is also screening for cancer.

 Why Is An Oral Cancer Screening Important?

-We want you to maintain a health and happy smile for as long as possible.
-If you have a history if smoking and drinking, then it’s important to have a comprehensive dental examination (or oral exam) done any time you visit the dentist.
-For low risk patients, then it is fine to have an exam every three to five years.
+We want you to maintain a healthy and happy smile for as long as possible.
+If you have a history of smoking and drinking, then it’s important to have a comprehensive dental examination (or oral exam) when you visit the dentist.
+For low-risk patients, then it is fine to have an exam every three to five years.

 Oral cancer exams (oral cancer screenings) are used as a tool to screen for cancer before a person has symptoms.
 Early detection of abnormal tissue or cancer can help treat it more effectively.
-By the time symptoms begin to appear, the cancer may have already begun to spread.
-Since it’s difficult to determine who is more at risk for oral cancer, oral cancer screenings are recommend every time you visit a new dentist.
-You can feel comfortable knowing that when a dentist request an oral screening it does not mean you have mouth cancer.
-They are instead suggesting that it may be a good idea because it poses a potential risk to you.
+By the time symptoms begin to appear, cancer may have already begun to spread.
+Since it’s difficult to determine who is more at risk for oral cancer, oral cancer screenings are recommended every time you visit a new dentist.
+You can feel comfortable knowing that it does not mean you have mouth cancer when a dentist requests an oral screening.
+Instead, they suggest that it may be a good idea because it poses a potential risk to you.
 If a screening test comes back abnormal, you will require further diagnostic testing to determine if it is cancer or not.

 Mouth cancer refers to cancer that develops in any part of the oral cavity, your mouth.
-According to the Mayor Clinic the list includes:
+According to the Mayo Clinic, the list includes:

 - root of mouth